Youngblood Hawke (film): Plot

 Youngblood Hawke is a Kentucky truck driver who moves to New York City with dreams of becoming a hot-shot writer.
 Almost immediately he meets editor Jeanne Green.
 She sees great promise in Hawke's writing and falls for the handsome Kentuckian while helping him put together his first book deal.
+He begins an affair with Freida Winters, a married woman with three children.
+Yet, he has feelings for Jeanne, his editor.

-His first novel is moderately successful, but is transformed into a Broadway play by a has-been stage actress.
-Jeanne discovers that Youngblood has an effect on a great many women, so she takes a job at a publishing company.
-Soon after, Hawke's second novel is heralded, and he becomes the toast of the town.
-He then has an affair with a married socialite.
+His first novel is moderately successful.
+His second novel is a huge hit and is transformed into a Broadway play by a has-been stage actress.
+At the same time Hawke begins to build his own publishing house.

 His third novel bombs and is panned by critics.
+His play is not the box office success he had hoped.
 Hawke's financial state declines, and he has to move back to Kentucky.

-While in Kentucky working on his next book, he contracts pneumonia and then realizes that Jeanne was his ideal woman.
+While in Kentucky working on his next book, he contracts pneumonia and while recovering he realizes that Jeanne is his ideal woman.